crodier/software-blog/_posts/2025-03-27-good-intentions.md

 Apple has a core discipline where they look at every detail in a design, and look for the hardest parts of the problem.
 This is necessary for software design.

 A seemingly tiny detail can destroy any hopes of success for a software effort.
 We will show a few here and how this is a pattern in industry.
 It is a form of lack of analysis.
 Largely due to a natural aversion to
 **disagreeing in corporate software.**

-It is not fun, makes one unpopular, and is the highest value activity a software engineer and manager can do.
+Disagreeing is not fun, makes one unpopular, and is the highest value activity a software engineer and manager can do.